+Port Operating Modes.
 I/O Port logic has several modes of operation.
-Table 115 on page 223 summarizes which modes are available on each port.
+Table 88., page 166 summarizes which modes are available on each port.
 Each of the port operating modes are described in following sections.
 Some operating modes can be defined using PSDsoft Express, and some by the 8032 writing to the csiop registers at run-time, and some require both.
-For example, PLD I/O, Latched Address Out, and Peripheral I/O modes must be defined in PSDsoft Express and programmed into the device using JTAG, but an additional step must happen at run-time to activate Latched Address Out mode and Peripheral I/O mode, but not needed for PLD I/O. In another example, MCU I/O mode is controlled completely by the 8032 at run-time and only a simple pin name declaration is needed in PSDsoft Express for documentation.
+For example, PLD I/O, Latched Address Out, and Peripheral I/O modes must be defined in PSDsoft Express and programmed into the device using JTAG, but an additional step must happen at run-time to activate Latched Address Out mode and Peripheral I/O mode, but not needed for PLD I/O. In another example, MCU I/O mode is controlled completely by the 8032 at runtime and only a simple pin name declaration is needed in PSDsoft Express for documentation.

-Table 116 on page 223 summarizes what actions are needed in PSDsoft Express and what actions are required by the 8032 at run-time to achieve the various port functions.
+Table 89., page 166 summarizes what actions are needed in PSDsoft Express and what actions are required by the 8032 at run-time to achieve the various port functions.